Religious Accommodation Request Form

 Frequently asked questions

-What does this form cover?
+What kinds of requests does this form cover?

-What are the most common mistakes when using it?
+What are the most common mistakes when using this template?

 How is this better than handling requests by email or chat?